StanThuman/MonsterHunterWorld/README.md

 # MonsterHunterWorld
-Learning Angular 4 while making this.
+Learning Angular 4 while making this app.

 This app will present information about Monster Hunter World.
   * Weapon Trees